Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: The Variational Principle and Quantum Approximate Optimization

 \subsection{Works related to the hurdles of QAOA}

-Often QAOA fails to produces optimized solution to a problem \cite{trapps}.
-Hardware-efficient ansatzes are used in PQC due to their simplicity and efficiency.
-But random initialization of parameters of this hardware efficient PQC is the reason for the emergence of barren plateaus \cite{mcclean}.
+Often QAOA fails to produce optimized solution to a problem \cite{trapps}.
+Problem-efficient ansatzes are used in PQC due to their simplicity and resource efficient implementation on hardware compared to the circuits compiled from pure quantum algorithms.
+But random initialization of parameters in the PQC is a major factor behind the emergence of barren plateaus \cite{mcclean}.
 A barren plateau refers to a flat optimization landscape, which is quantified by exponentially vanishing variance of the gradients of the cost function.
-In their work McClean \emph{et al}. showed that these barren plateaus occur for deep versions of the randomly initialized PQC, essentially the depth $D$ is at least $D = \mathcal{O}(\mathrm{poly}(n))$ for the occurrence of these plateaus \cite{mcclean}.
+In their work, McClean \emph{et al}. showed that these barren plateaus occur for deep versions of the randomly initialized PQC, essentially the depth $D$ is at least $D = \mathcal{O}(\mathrm{poly}(n))$ for the occurrence of these plateaus \cite{mcclean}.
 Deep versions of PQC refers to circuits having higher $p$.
 A flatter optimization landscape for deep circuits suggests that the success in finding a good solution strictly depends on the initial guess of the parameters.
-But as such, there are no optimal techniques for it.
-Cerezo \emph{et al.} showed that the occurrence of barren plateaus is also cost function dependent \cite{cerezo}.
+As far as we know, there are no optimal techniques for determining good parameters beforehand.
+In their work, Cerezo \emph{et al.} showed that the occurrence of barren plateaus is also cost function dependent \cite{cerezo}.
 The authors showed that if the cost function Hamiltonian is global, then barren plateaus will occur even for shallow-depth circuits and there is no escape from it.
-But the gradients vanish at worst polynomially for lower depths up to a depth of $D = \mathcal{O}(\log(n))$, if the defined cost function Hamiltonian is local.
+However, the gradients vanish at worst polynomially for lower depths up to a depth of $D = \mathcal{O}(\log(n))$, if the defined cost function Hamiltonian is local.
 They also proved that the gradients vanish exponentially if the depth is $D = \mathcal{O}(\mathrm{poly}(n))$ and beyond.
 This renders the PQC trainable for shallow circuits.
 We use this fact to construct a trainable parameterized quantum circuit for our hybrid Viterbi decoder. \\\\ The inevitability of barren plateaus in higher-depth regions is worrying because this is the region where we get the solutions of the algorithm with high probability.
-We have formulated a uniform parameter optimization technique, which gives us efficient results for finding good solutions even for lower-depth PQC.
-This is an approach to avoid barren plateaus and also makes the PQC efficient for NISQ devices.
-Also, we formulate the cost function such that its Hamiltonian mapping is local.
+We formulate a uniform parameter optimization technique, which gives us efficient results for finding good solutions even for lower-depth PQC.
+This is an approach to avoid barren plateaus and also makes the PQC of the hybrid decoder efficient in the context of NISQ devices.
+Also, we formulate the cost function such that its Hamiltonian acts locally.
 This makes our PQC more trainable and gives us an efficient quantum algorithm for Viterbi decoding.
 We now formally develop the hybrid Viterbi decoder.